Payment methods for child support

 For Family Tax Benefit Part A purposes:

-- child support means financial support you receive from a child's parent, and
+- child support means financial support you get from a child's parent, and

-- spousal maintenance means financial support you receive from an ex‑partner for your support
+- spousal maintenance means financial support you get from an ex‑partner

-- your support, or for a child not in your ex-partner's care, and it is counted towards the parental income test, and
+- to support you, or a child not in your ex-partner's care, and it's included in the parental income test, and

-- the support of your partner or a child not in your ex-partner's care, and it is counted towards the partner income test
+- to support your partner or a child not in your ex-partner's care, and it's included in the partner income test

-For Assistance for Isolated Children payment purposes child support and spousal maintenance means financial support you receive from an ex‑partner for your support, or for a child not in your ex-partner's care and is counted towards the parental income test.
+For Assistance for Isolated Children payment purposes child support and spousal maintenance means financial support you get from an ex‑partner: